“You better have a good explanation for why I haven’t heard from you in days,” Sehjada chided as she threw her bag onto Marissa’s bed.

 “I’m glad you’re dating again, but I just suddenly had a bad feeling.”

-When Marissa looked back outside, Kaleb was gone.
+When Marissa looked back outside, Kaleb was long gone.

 “I’m just saying,” Sehjada continued.
 “He might not be who you think he is.”